-Many campsites, particularly those around towns and cities, often charge for camping in the vicinity.
-For bargain hunters, there are still a number of free camping spots spread throughout the country – you just need to know where to look for them.
+Many campsites, particularly those around cities or towns, charge for camping in the vicinity.
+For the financially savvy campers hoping to experience as much of Australia’s landscape as possible, there are still a number of free camping spots spread throughout the country.
+The key to finding these relatively untouched locations is research.

-There are websites that list free (or cheaper) camping spots on a local, national and even global scale.
-Searches will help to determine campsites that are suited to you in terms of what landscape you are after or region you are interested in visiting.
-If you have already spotted a secluded area where you are keen to pitch a tent, be sure to check first whether online or with the local national park that it is legal for you to camp there.
+If you have spotted a secluded area where you are keen to pitch a tent, be sure to check first online or with the local national park to ensure it is legal for you to camp there.
+To plan your trip to one of Australia’s free campsites go to RACQ Trip Planner for more information.